harshepandeyofficial/GreenPredict-ML-Based-Dynamics-Analyzer/README.md

 Thank you for considering contributing to GreenPredict.
 Your support is greatly appreciated.

-<p>➡️For support you can mail me at: harshepandeyofficial@gmail.com.
+<p> ➡️For support you can mail me at: harshepandeyofficial@gmail.com. </p>
-   ➡️Or you can connect to me on linkedIn : www.linkedin.com/in/harshepandey </p>
+<p> ➡️Or you can connect to me on linkedIn : www.linkedin.com/in/harshepandey </p>